shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 ### Exercise 3: GNU Debugger - Simple program manipulation

-__1) Change the values of i and hello before the printf command in printHello() is executed (check your changes by printing the variables with commands of gdb).__
+__1. Change the values of i and hello before the printf command in printHello() is executed (check your changes by printing the variables with commands of gdb).__
 __solution :__
 ![3_1](../task4/images/3_1.JPG)
 ![3_1.1](../task4/images/3_1.1.JPG)

-__2) Change one single character within the string hello to hallo (assigning a new string differing in one character is not accepted here).__
+__2. Change one single character within the string hello to hallo (assigning a new string differing in one character is not accepted here).__
 __solution :__

 ![3_2](../task4/images/3_2.JPG)

-__3) Display the address of printf and try to list the source code at this address.
+__3. Display the address of printf and try to list the source code at this address.
 Explain your results and repeat this task with the printHello() function__
+__solution :__

 ![3_3](../task4/images/3_3.JPG)

 - `printf` is an external function so it didn't list the source code like the `printHello` (internal function of the program).

-__4) Use the info command to find out more about the current stack frame.__
+__4. Use the info command to find out more about the current stack frame.__
 __solution :__

 ![3_4](../task4/images/3_4.JPG)

-__5) Display registers and stack__
+__5. Display registers and stack__
 __solution :__

 ![3_5](../task4/images/3_5.JPG)